-Candidates who do not pass the written or the oral exam may re-take the respective exam after a 3 month waiting period.
+Candidates who do not pass the written or the oral exam may re-take the respective exam after a 3-month waiting period.
 The initial exam and re-test fees and application procedures are the same.
-There is no upper limit on the time period for re-testing.
-For the written and the oral exam the candidate may test three times.
-If a candidate wants to test more than three times, there is a waiting period of one year after the third unsuccessful attempt.
+After 3 retakes you will be permitted 1 attempt per calendar year.
+You may take the written exam online once, but for all additional exams you are required to test at a testing center.